 - A note on poetry submissions: We are presently backlogged.
-Our staff is reading over a four-month stretch of submissions at any given time.
+Our staff is reading over a six-month stretch of submissions at any given time.
 Our apologies for the long wait.
 Please be aware that our submissions manager does not have an “in progress” function, thus your submission will say “received” until we have replied.

 Mid-American Review is an international literary journal dedicated to our mission of publishing the best contemporary fiction, poetry, nonfiction, and translations.

 MAR is proud of its tradition of featuring the work of both new and established artists.
 Writers such as Carl Dennis, Rita Dove, Stephen Dunn, Linda Gregg, Yusef Komunyakaa, Philip Levine, Mary Oliver, Richard Russo, William Stafford, James Tate, Melanie Rae Thon, David Foster Wallace, and C.K.
 Williams have all appeared in MAR.
 But MAR is also dedicated to introducing non-English speaking voices to our audience through our translation chapbook series, featuring writers such as Salgado Maranhão, Wisława Szymborska, and Circe Maia, and translators such as Jesse Lee Kercheval and Alexis Levitin.

 Works that first appeared in MAR have been reprinted in The Best American Poetry, The Best American Short Stories, The Best American Nonrequired Reading, The Best American Essays, Pushcart: Best of the Small Presses, Prize Stories: The O. Henry Awards, New Stories from the South, Poetry Daily, and Harper’s Magazine.